avyrie/JSCodingChallenges/README.md

 - checkEvennessPos.js - Write a function that returns the POSITION of the "odd number out" in an array (ex. array would be all even numbers except for one odd number or vice versa)
 - doubleArr.js - Given an array of integers, return a new array with each value doubled.
 Use the map method.
 - descendingOrder.js - Return an array that is sorted from the longest word to the shortest.
+- featuredProduct.js - Write a function that returns the most popular product sold at a store.
 - findNum.js - Find if a given element is present in a given array or not.
 - firstCapital.js - Given a string, return the string with the first letter of each word capitalized
 - indicesOfNumsAddToTar.js - Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.